pyepics/pyepics/doc/installation.rst

     python package is installed.

-Note, that For Windows users, the DLLs (ca.dll and Com.dll) are included in the installation kit, and automaically installed to where they can be found at runtime (following rule 3 above).
+Note, that For Windows users, the DLLs (ca.dll and Com.dll) are included in the installation kit, and automatically installed to where they can be found at runtime (following rule 3 above).

 With the Epics library loaded, it will need to be able to connect to Epics